Is your team under pressure to deliver major results?

 However, when a team is handed a challenge that requires them to step out of their comfort zone, they may not always react with delight.
 If they are not fully engaged their efforts may only be half-hearted, leading to a lack of progress and a self-perpetuating cycle of discouragement.
 Energy that could be spent on making headway is instead siphoned off into making excuses and justifying poor performance rather than taking personal responsibility for the things that can be changed.

 This presentation confronts those unspoken doubts head-on, and provides tips, tools and realistic strategies to help refocus team members on what they can control.
 It helps them build resilience, create momentum and achieve success.

 My experience and what I bring

-I have a lot of sympathy for teams taking on a big challenge – when I was considering taking part in the trans-Atlantic rowing race, or trekking to the Pole I was mesmerised by how this was very likely to lead to a lot of painful suffering and then death.
-The brain is very good at coming up with sensible reasons for why it might be wiser to take on other objectives – particularly when you don’t have any rowing background and are prone to seasickness.
+I have a lot of sympathy for teams taking on a big challenge – when I was considering taking part in the trans-Atlantic rowing race, or trekking to the South Pole I was mesmerised by how this was very likely to lead to a lot of painful suffering and then death.
+The brain is very good at coming up with sensible reasons why it might be wiser to take on other objectives – particularly when you don’t have any rowing background and are prone to seasickness.

 The very first step was dealing with the perception of risk, and I share a very powerful insight that was pivotal on setting me back on track, correcting my attitude.

 Then there is the distance.
 If you’ve flown across an ocean and looked out of the window you may have remarked at how much water there is in the world.
-If it seems like a lot when you are at 30,000 feet and travelling at 700 miles an hour you can imagine what it feels like when you are down on the water going 3 miles an hour.
+If it seems like a lot when you are at 30,000 feet and travelling at 700 miles an hour, then you can imagine what it feels like when you are down on the water going 3 miles an hour.
 You spend all day rowing towards the horizon and what do you find when you get there?